Brody-Lab/PulseInputDDM.jl/docs/src/man/choice_observation_model.md

 # Fitting the model to choices

 ## How to save your data so it can be loaded correctly

 The package expects your data to live in a single .mat file which should contain a struct called `rawdata`.
 Each element of `rawdata` should have data for one behavioral trial and `rawdata` should contain the following fields with the specified structure:

 - `rawdata.leftbups`: row-vector containing the relative timing, in seconds, of left clicks on an individual trial.
 0 seconds is the start of the click stimulus.
 - `rawdata.rightbups`: row-vector containing the relative timing in seconds (origin at 0 sec) of right clicks on an individual trial.
 0 seconds is the start of the click stimulus.
 - `rawdata.T`: the duration of the trial, in seconds.
 The beginning of a trial is defined as the start of the click stimulus.
 The end of a trial is defined based on the behavioral event “cpoke_end”.
 This was the Hanks convention.
 - `rawdata.pokedR`: `Bool` representing the animal choice (1 = right).

 ## Fitting the model

-Once your data is corretly formatted and you have the package added in julia, you are ready to fit the model.
+Once your data is correctly formatted and you have the package added in julia, you are ready to fit the model.
 You need to write a slurm script to use spock's resources and a .jl file to load the data and fit the model.
 See examples of each below.
-These files are also located in the package in the `demos` directory.
+These files are also located in the package in the `examples` directory.

 ### Example slurm script